What makes us different to all the other karate schools?

 Karate-do ('way of the empty hand') is an effective method of self defence that was developed in Okinawa, utilising the hands, elbows, feet, knees and body as a weapon.
 Our particular style (Matsubayashi-ryu) is one of the main branches and oldest styles still practiced in Okinawa today, and is characterised by natural and snap, or whip-like techniques.

 The best way to see whether you would enjoy practicing karate, and to ask any questions, is to come along to watch or participate in a class.
-We offer a two-week free trial class period to ensure that our programs are suitable for you.
+We offer a two-week special trial intro period to ensure that our programs are suitable for you.

 A continued connection with the highest-ranked instructors in the world

 We continue to maintain a strong connection with Okinawa (the birthplace of Karate), and see martial arts as a way to not only physically condition the body - through the act of punching and kicking - but a way to develop character, spirit and heart.
 Your Karate training should provide a way to become a calmer, dignified, respectful, disciplined and humble person both inside and outside of the dojo.